 With the holiday now extended, buyers have been given another opportunity to take advantage of savings.
-But suggestions that demand is purely down to the short-term allowance are “unfounded” according to Mulgrave Properties Head Of Sales, David Smith.
+But suggestions that demand is purely down to the short-term allowance are “unfounded” according to our Head Of Sales David Smith.

-Here, he shares his insight on how the Yorkshire property market has evolved since the start of the pandemic and his predictions for the future of residential buying post Stamp Duty deductions.
+Here, he shares his insight on how the Yorkshire property market has evolved since the start of the pandemic and predictions for the future of residential buying:

-“Home to our latest Tockwith development, Church Farm, Yorkshire is experiencing unprecedented growth as buyers seek investments offering value and potential.
-Despite the turbulence of the past 12 months, the region remains strong and robust in the face of adversity.
+“Home to our latest Tockwith development Church Farm, Yorkshire is experiencing unprecedented growth as buyers seek investments that offer both value and potential and despite the turbulence of the past 12 months, the region remains robust in the face of adversity.